-8 CHAPTER 5.
-COLLECTIVE COMMUNICATION

-1 5.4 Bro oadcast
+5.4 Broadcast

-2 3

-4 MPI BCAS ST(buffer. count. d atatype, root, comm)
+MPI_BCAST(buffer, count, datatype, root, comm)

-5 6 INOUT buffer , lress of buffer (choice)
+INOUT buffer starting address of buffer (choice)

-7 IN count - entries in buffer (non-negative integer)
+IN count number of entries in buffer (non-negative integer)

-8 IN datatype f buffer (handle)
+IN datatype data type of buffer (handle)

-9 10 IN root ÷ - adcast root (integer)
+IN root rank of broadcast root (integer)

-11 IN comm communicat (
+IN comm communicator (handle)

-12 13

-14 15 int MPI_B cast(void buff MPI_Comm co atatype datatype, int root,

-16 DATATYPE, ROOT, COM M, IERROR)

-17 18 • - > BUFFER() ER COUNT, DATAT YPE, ROOT, COMM, IER ROR
+INTEGER COUNT, DATATYPE, ROOT, COMM, IERROR

-19 20 void MPI: id buffer, int coun

-21 const MPI:: Datatype& datatype, int root) const = 0

-22 broadcasts a message from the process

-23 24 - G 1, cluded.
-It is called by all members of root.
-On return, the content of root's
+32 If comm is an intracommunicator, MPI_BCAST broadcasts a message from the process 33 with rank root to all processes of the group, itself included.
+It is called by all members of 34 the group using the same arguments for comm and root.
+On return, the content of root's 35 buffer is copied to all other processes.

-25 ppied to all other p = Tool.
-On return, the content of root's

-26 tatype.
-The type signature of count,

-27 gnature of count, datatype at the root.

-28 29 - equal to the amount received, pairwise and all other data-movement collective

-30 • between sender and receiver are still

-31 allowed. iii Distillet type illups setteen sender and receiver are sum
+General, derived datatypes are allowed for datatype.
+The type signature of count, datatype on any process must be equal to the type signature of count, datatype at the root.
+This implies that the amount of data sent must be equal to the amount received, pairwise between each process and the root.
+MPI_BCAST and all other data-movement collective routines make this restriction.
+Distinct type maps between sender and receiver are still allowed.

-32 not meaningful here.
+42 The "in place" option is not meaningful here.

-33 involves all processes in the intercom-

-34 35 , 0 the root process.
-All processes in the

-36 ent root, which is the rank of the root root.
-All other processes in group A

-37 badcast from the root to all processes

-38 group B must be consistent with the

-39 buffer argu ament of the root.

-40
+43 If comm is an intercommunicator, then the call involves all processes in the intercom-44 municator, but with one group (group A) defining the root process.
+All processes in the 45 other group (group B) pass the same value in argument root, which is the rank of the root 46 in group A. The root passes the value MPI_ROOT in root.
+All other processes in group A 47 pass the value MPI_PROC_NULL in root.
+Data is broadcast from the root to all processes 48 in group B. The buffer arguments of the processes in group B must be consistent with the buffer argument of the root.

+$\mathbf{2}$

-41 42 5.4.1 Exa ample using MPI_I SCAST
+5.4.1 Example using MPI_BCAST

-43 The examp oles in this section use intracommunicators 5.
+The examples in this section use intracommunicators.

-44 45 Example 5.1 Broadcast 100) ints from process 0 to every process in the group.
+Example 5.1 Broadcast 100 ints from process 0 to every process in the group.

-46 MPT C comm comm;

-47 rray[100];

-48

-'''

-int root=0;

-. . .

-MPI_Bcast( array, 100, MPI_INT, root, comm);
+MPI_Comm comm; int array[100]; int root=0; ...
+MPI_Bcast(array, 100, MPI_INT, root, comm);

-'''